alxroyer/scenario/doc/src/devel.design.arch.rst

 This method:

 1. analyzes the command line arguments and loads the configuration files (see the :ref:`related design section <arch.configuration>`),
-2. builds a scenario instance from the given scenario script, with reflexive programming,
+2. builds a scenario instance from the given scenario script, with reflective programming,
 3. proceeds with the scenario execution.

 The :py:class:`scenario._scenariorunner.ScenarioRunner` class works with a couple of helper classes.